Enter the international MPE competition!

 - Program.
 An interactive software exhibit to be used either on the web or in a museum.

 - Hands-on.
-A module explaining how to realize a physical module in a museum.
+A module explaining how to realize a physical exhibit in a museum.

 - Film.
 A short video that can be shown in an exhibition.

 - Image gallery.
-A collection of images accompanied of their mathematical description.
+A collection of images accompanied by a mathematical description.

 Some examples of the type of modules we are seeking can be found on the MPE exhibition page.
 Additional ideas for new modules can be found in the document 31 ideas of modules for MPE2013 by Christiane Rousseau.

 Participants can be individuals or groups of individuals, institutions, schools or nonprofit organizations.
 Contributions developed by profit organizations can be shared with us to be included in the open source exhibition, but will not participate at the competition.